-Have you been subjected to unwelcomed sexual advances by a co-worker or supervisor at your employment?
-Has your supervisor threatened your employment or offered you favorable employment treatment if you agree to engage in sexual relations with him?
-Has your employer retaliated against you because you complained or objected to inappropriate sexual comments or harassment at the workplace?
-If so, you may have an actionable claim of sexual harassment under the New Jersey Law Against Discrimination and should speak to one of your New Jersey Employment Lawyers about your potential case.
+Have you been subjected to unwelcomed sexual advances by a co-worker or supervisor at your place of employment?
+Are you being pressured by a supervisor to engage in unwelcomed sexual relations and been subjected to a change in the terms or conditions of your employment because you refused the sexual propositioning?
+Has your employer retaliated against you because you complained about his or her inappropriate sexual comments?
+If the answer to any of these questions is yes, you may have an actionable claim of sexual harassment under the New Jersey Law Against Discrimination.

-A hostile work environment based upon sexual harassment occurs when there is conduct at the workplace that is unwelcome, that it occurred because his or her sex and that a reasonable person of the same sex would consider the conduct sufficiently server e or pervasive enough to alter the conditions of employment and create an intimidating, hostile or offensive work environment.
+A hostile work environment based upon sexual harassment occurs when there is conduct at the workplace that is unwelcomed by the person being subjected to it, it occurs because of his or her sex and when a reasonable person of the same sex considers the conduct sufficiently severe or pervasive enough to alter the conditions of employment and create an intimidating, hostile or offensive work environment.
 New Jersey courts will consider the following four prong test in determining whether an employee has been subjected to a hostile work environment based upon sexual harassment:

 - the offensive and/or harassing conduct would not have occurred but for the employee’s gender;

-- the offensive and/or harassing conduct was severe or pervasive enough to make a;
+- the offensive and/or harassing conduct was severe or pervasive enough;

 - the conditions of employment are altered and the working environment has become hostile or abusive.